 Our Company values are at the core of the way we work.
-With a One IPL - One Team mindset and behaviours, coupled with cross functional and geographical collaboration across our business, we are able to capture diversity of thought in an inclusive environment where the contribution of everyone is valued.
+Our mindset and behaviours, coupled with cross functional and geographical collaboration across our business, enable us to capture diversity of thought in an inclusive environment where the contribution of everyone is valued.
 The Company values are illustrated below: